mertgerdan/picoCTF2018/roulette350/roulette.md

 ```

 And I found it!
-LONG_MAX was equal to 2147483647 but l, the variable was a unsigned int!
+LONG_MAX was equal to 2147483647 but **_l_**, the variable was a unsigned int!
 Unsigned ints have a max value of 4294967295.
 So after three successful wins and then betting more money than you have and losing yields the flag.

 What a long one this was!